Test Code GDCU Gadolinium/Creatinine Ratio, Urine

 Cautions

-Urine gadolinium concentration will be elevated if the specimen is collected less than 96 hours after administration of gadolinium-based contrast agents.
 This elevation is due to the residual gadolinium present from contrast media infusion.
-An elevated gadolinium in a specimen collected more than 96 hours after contrast media infusion does not definitively indicate risk of nephrogenic systemic fibrosis or gadolinium toxicity.
-Ultimately, individuals should consult with their healthcare providers to interpret any test results.
+An elevated gadolinium in a specimen collected after contrast media infusion does not definitively indicate risk of nephrogenic systemic fibrosis or gadolinium toxicity.
+Ultimately, individuals should consult with their healthcare professionals to interpret any test results.

 Gadolinium may also be present in the effluent of metropolitan sewage treatment plants and in the rivers near metropolitan areas.
 Sewage treatment does not remove gadolinium.
 Anthropogenic sources of gadolinium could contribute to low concentrations of gadolinium excreted in the urine.